Wrapping paper facts

 Where does the raw material for wrapping paper come from?

 Much of the paper used in the UK comes from Scandinavia, especially Sweden and Finland.
-Scandinavian forests have been so heavily exploited that just 5% of the old, natural forest remains.
+Scandinavian forests have been so heavily exploited that just 5% of the old, natural forest remains (not that we're preaching - the UK was one of the first nations to burn its forests...).
 But even this is still being logged which, according to Friends of the Earth, is threatening many hundreds of plant and animal species.

 Over 1,700 forest-dependent plants and animals are listed as endangered in Sweden, and over 700 in Finland.
 Many of these are reliant on the last remaining patches of old, natural forest.